How to Protect Your Brand Globally?

-The Madrid System is a centralized filing procedure administered by World Intellectual Property Organization (WIPO) to facilitate trademark filings in the 122 member states of the Madrid Union.
+The Madrid System is a centralized filing procedure administered by World Intellectual Property Organization (WIPO) to facilitate trademark filings in the 130 countries of the Madrid Union.
 Different from regional application, it does not automatically grant trademark registration in any member states of the Madrid Union.
 The trademark applications are still subject to examination and approval by the Government Trademark Office of the respective countries by considering the local laws.

 Pros: Cheaper and administratively convenient.
 It eliminates the need of engaging local trademark attorneys and liaising with the local Government Trademark Offices separately, which usually involves high costs.
 The applicant only needs to deal with the Government Trademark Office of the home country